Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 Other New Orleans officials acknowledge that existing protocols are weak and in transition.

-City officials saw next month’s Super Bowl as an opportunity to make needed infrastructure improvements including the bollards.
+City officials saw the NFL Super Bowl –– to be held in New Orleans next month –– as an opportunity to make needed infrastructure improvements including the bollards.

 Experts weigh in